rmstibbard/five-a-side/README.md

 ### Functionality
 The user enters player names one at a time and clicks 'Add player' each time.
-As the players are entered they are listed below (in random order - this is either a bug or a feature depending on how you see it) prior to sorting.
+As the players are entered they are listed below prior to sorting.

 When the tenth player is entered, they are randomly sorted into two teams and listed to the left and right of the football pitch (wider screens) or screen (narrow screens).